try-catch-us/try-catch-us.github.io/README.md

 ## Next milestone ##
 The next thing to do is to enhance the mobile version of this site, that is not as user friendly that it should be.

+Another thing to do, is to replace the default position shown initially by geolocated position.

 ## modules ##
 This web site is built with ```require.js``` and AMD.
 The available modules are :
  - **bootable.js** : a Bootstrap table component